ArgusProofCloud/Argus/checks/headers/descriptions/headers.en.md

 ### server
 This header is mostly performance enhancing by passing along which software is used by the server.
-There is however one caveat of this header.
+There is however one caveat to this header.
 When the server shares overly-detailed values in this header, it is possibly easier for an attacker to find exploits in the used software.

 best value: "**cloudflare**", "**website**" or "**webserver**"